 NOTE: If the energy related KPIs, the target energy credit and the target energy efficiency are used then the energy optimization flag is not activated and vice versa.

-In step 2, the NEF invokes the Npcf_BDTPolicyControl_Create Request.
+In step 2, the NEF invokes the Npcf_BDTPolicyControl_Create/Npcf_PDTQPolicyControl_Create Request.
 Examples of actions for the H-PCF are:

-- If the Npcf_BDTPolicyControl_Create Request contains the Energy related KPIs, the H-PCF interacts with the NWDAF/EECF and sends a request or subscription for the Energy related analytics (Area of interest, Desired time window, the Energy related KPIs requested by AF, the target energy credit requested by AF, the target energy efficiency requested by AF).
-In addition, the H-PCF may obtain more information to make this decision from the NWDAF by requesting additionally network analytics (e.g. Analytics ID = "Network Performance") for the desired time window and/or the area of interest.
+- If the Npcf_BDTPolicyControl_Create/Npcf_PDTQPolicyControl_Create Request contains the Energy related KPIs, the H-PCF interacts with the NWDAF/EECF and sends a request or subscription for the Energy related analytics (Area of interest, Desired time window, the Energy related KPIs requested by AF, the target energy credit requested by AF, the target energy efficiency requested by AF).
+In addition, the H-PCF may obtain more information to make this decision from the NWDAF by requesting additionally network analytics (e.g. Analytics ID = "Network Performance" and/or "DN Performance") for the desired time window and/or the area of interest.

-- If the Npcf_BDTPolicyControl_Create Request contains the Energy optimization activation flag, the H-PCF interacts with the NWDAF/EECF and sends a request or subscription for the Energy related analytics (Area of interest, Desired time window, Energy related KPIs (e.g. Maximum allowed EE, EC or Renewable energy ratio for NG-RANs and/or UPFs in the Area of interest), Target energy credit and Target energy efficiency.
+- If the Npcf_BDTPolicyControl_Create/Npcf_PDTQPolicyControl_Create Request contains the Energy optimization activation flag, the H-PCF interacts with the NWDAF/EECF and sends a request or subscription for the Energy related analytics (Area of interest, Desired time window, Energy related KPIs (e.g. Maximum allowed EE, EC or Renewable energy ratio for NG-RANs and/or UPFs in the Area of interest), Target energy credit and Target energy efficiency.
 The Energy related KPIs, the target energy credit and the target energy efficiency for the request or subscription are determined based on operator configuration.
-In addition, the H-PCF may obtain more information to make this decision from the NWDAF by requesting additionally network analytics (e.g. Analytics ID = "Network Performance") for the desired time window and/or the area of interest.
+In addition, the H-PCF may obtain more information to make this decision from the NWDAF by requesting additionally network analytics (e.g. Analytics ID = "Network Performance" and/or "DN Performance") for the desired time window and/or the area of interest.